Updated: Mar 23

 This week's Financial topic has to do with America's biggest extension to their families.

 Mr. Pudge Rodriguez . . . our dog

-Yes we're talking about mainly dogs and cats but also people who own birds and snakes and even mice, so we wanted to have a subject mainly around a dogs and cats if you will, because of they are the most popular animals.
-So are going to about taking care of them more from a standpoint of deciding if you need pet insurance?
+Yes we're talking mainly about dogs and cats but also people who own birds and snakes and even mice, so we wanted to have a subject mainly around dogs and cats if you will, because they are the most popular animals.
+So what is the approach to take care of them from a standpoint of deciding if you need pet insurance?

 Well surveys vary but one says that there are 90 million dogs and 94 million cats and another says 77 million dogs and 58 million cats; so a lot!